The Gospel Applied to Marriage, Part Two (Ephesians 5:22-33)

 Wives, submit yourselves to your own husbands as you do to the Lord.
 For the husband is the head of the wife as Christ is the head of the church, his body, of which he is the Savior.
 Now as the church submits to Christ, so also wives should submit to their husbands in everything.

 We read this and say, “What in the world?
 That may have been fine back then, but why should wives submit today?
 And how are husbands the head?”
-It’s very easy to dismiss this out of hand as being outdated and oppressive, and to think that we’re more enlightened now.
+It's easy to dismiss this as outdated and oppressive, and to believe that we're more enlightened now.

 But there is an underlying assumption that we need to examine.
 Paul is teaching here that men and women have overlapping but distinguishable ways of being human.
 In other words, men and women are equal, but not equivalent.
 We are both human, but vastly different.
 And our marriages are transformed as we rediscover the joy of being male and female together in our marriages in a way that completes us and that fulfills us.